stephenwike/RabbitMQ-Tutorials/README.md

 ## Prerequesites
 ##### Check you have the following prerequisites before continuing.
-**Note:** _Tutorial created and ran from window 10 environment.
+**Note:** _Tutorial created and ran from windows 10 environment.
 Project may need alterations for other environments_
 ______________________________________
 1) Must have installed nodejs.
     * Download for nodejs can be found here: